CoalitionHouse/GMRIT_InternRecruitTest/README.md

 This is the end of Task 02.

 Commit all the files and create a pull request to submit your work.

+Update: If you are unable to create a pull request, compress all the files you have worked on in one .zip folder with the name "rollnumber_fullname" and upload to google drive.
+Share the link to this file (Publicly Viewable Only) in the submission link at https://www.coalition.house/recruitment-test.